eddndev/achronyme-core/README.md

 **Windows:**
 Download `achronyme-VERSION-windows-x64.zip`, extract, and run `achronyme.exe`.

+> **Note:** Windows SmartScreen may show a warning for unsigned executables.
+Click "More info" → "Run anyway" to proceed.
+This is normal for open-source software without code signing certificates.

 #### Option 2: Build from Source

 Requires Rust 1.70+ and system dependencies (OpenBLAS, LAPACK).